NetApp/harvest/docs/configure-templates.md

 ### Create a new object template

-In this example, imagine that Harvest doesn't already collect environment sensor data and you wanted to collect it.
+In this example, imagine that Harvest doesn't already collect environment sensor data, and you wanted to collect it.
-Sensor does comes from the `environment-sensors-get-iter` ZAPI.
+Sensor does come from the `environment-sensors-get-iter` ZAPI.
 Here are the steps to add a new object template.

 Create the file `conf/zapi/cdot/9.8.0/sensor.yaml` (optionally replace `9.8.0` with the earliest version of ONTAP that supports sensor data.
 Refer to [Harvest Versioned Templates](configure-templates.md#harvest-versioned-templates) for